Posterior reversible encephalopathy syndrome

 The underlying mechanisms involved are not well understood but is thought to culminate in altered integrity of the blood-brain barrier.
 Three main precipitant theories have been proposed, that are not mutually exclusive 19:

-Parenchymal infarctions and hemorrhages are associated with posterior reversible encephalopathy syndrome in respectively 10-25% and 15% of cases.
+Parenchymal infarctions and hemorrhages are associated with posterior reversible encephalopathy syndrome in 10-25% and 15% of cases respectively.
 The presence of contrast enhancement, no matter the pattern or how avid, does not portend the clinical outcome.

 The affected regions, as outlined above, are hypoattenuating.